goncedillo/check-server-cli/README.md

 #### Log file

-You will file report files divided by dates in `static/logs` folder.
+You will file report files divided by dates in `logs` folder.
 These reports are plain text, just for getting a record of the status.

 #### HTML report